stephskardal/rails_admin_import/README.md

 ### Mapping Keys

 Every importable class has a mapping key that uniquely identifies its instances.
-The value for this field can then be provided in import data, either to update the existing record or to attach it through an association to another model.
+The mapping key can be one or more fields.
+The value for these fields can then be provided in import data, either to update the existing record or to attach it through an association to another model.
 This concept exists because `id`s are often not constant when moving records between data stores.

 For example, a `User` model may have an `email` field.
 When uploading a set